psssnikhil/Covid19-Social-distancing-using-YOLOV3/README.md

 3)calculate the distance between different pairs of centroids.

-4)if distance is less than thresold value then it is a violation,else safe.
+4)if distance is less than threshold value then it is a violation,else safe.

 Note: The distance taken is the pixel distance and is not calibrated according to the view.